-Forest at Kanha National Park, Madhya Pradesh.
+Forest at Kanha National Park, Madhya Pradesh

-Next is drive through dense forest that would suddenly open up to a lovely meadow or to a water body with deer’s drinking water from them.
+Next, is a drive through dense forest that would suddenly open up to a lovely meadow or to a water body with deer drinking water from them.
 Tall Sal trees here seem to be coming out of dense black rocks that can be seen everywhere.
 You wonder if rocks have the fertility to let a tree grow out of them, but then when it is in front of your eyes, you cannot even question it.
-At other places, bunches of bamboos create the impression of a village with some of them tied together like a family.
+In other places, bunches of bamboo create the impression of a village with some of them tied together like a family.

 An intriguing observation was groups of trees in a perfect circle surrounding a central tree.
 When I saw it for the first time, I smiled at the geometric sense of nature.
 But when I saw it repeated at many places I knew it is something to do with man’s faith.
 I asked around, but no one knew if these trees have been planted in this fashion.
 Or trees themselves decided to grow in a repeating symmetry mode.
 Whatever the case may be, my mind is still looking for an answer.

-Bright pink orchids hung from the tree trunks here and there, adding the brightness to the multi-hued green everywhere.
-Peacocks and other birds brought in their own vibrancy to the environment, both with their color and their flights across the forest.
+Bright pink orchids hung from the tree trunks here and there, adding brightness to the multi-hued green everywhere.
+Peacocks and other birds brought their own vibrancy to the environment, both with their color and their flights across the forest.

-Rare Sightings at Kanha National Park.
+Rare Sightings at Kanha National Park

-Python Killing a Langur.
+Python Killing a Langur

-Remember the National Geographic videos where a python swallows a big animal.
+Remember the National Geographic videos where a python swallows a big animal?
 I for one never thought I would ever witness anything like that, but on a morning safari, I got as close to it as possible.
 A Python was lying in a trench next to the safari path wrapped around the body of a full-grown langur.
 When you look at the picture it looks like it is holding a mouse, but it was a langur that it killed maybe 10-15 minutes ago.

-Our forest guide told us that the Python would keep tightening the grip on the prey till it is very sure that it is dead and ready to be his meal.
-He will then swallow the whole animal and the digestion would take few weeks or maybe a few months.
-Till it needs the food again, it would just lie around lazily in the jungle.
+Our forest guide told us that the Python would keep tightening its grip on the prey until it is very sure that it is dead and ready to be his meal.
+He will then swallow the whole animal and the digestion would take a few weeks or maybe a few months.
+Until it needs the food again, it would just lie around lazily in the jungle.
 And does not move much till its stomach is full.
 Wonder if I would have also preferred a lifestyle where I can eat once a month and be done with my food requirements.
 It was an eerie sight to watch, especially with blood that was still coming out, but I am told this is an extremely rare sight to see in a jungle.

-Jackal chasing a herd of Deers.
+Jackal chasing a herd of Deer

-Deer’s are always found in big groups in jungles.
-Even when you see a couple of them in the forefront, the others are probably hiding behind the trees or rocks.
+Deer are always found in big groups in jungles.
+Even when you see a couple of them at the forefront, the others are probably hiding behind the trees or rocks.
 It is a sight to see them move in bunches in a jumpy motion across the jungle in unison.
 If you get to see them cross the water bodies, it is a delight.
-No wonder the Sanskrit poets always compared the walk of their heroines with that of deer’s.
+No wonder the Sanskrit poets always compared the walk of their heroines with that of deer.
 Once I was reminded of Sanskrit poets, I also observed the eyes of the deer that gave the Sanskrit objective ‘Mriganayani’ or meaning the one with eyes like a deer.
 They are beautiful.

-Mating Calls of Tigers.
+Mating Calls of Tigers

-After watching Munna – the tiger, next morning we could hear the mating calls of the tiger including a couple of roars in the distance.
+After watching Munna – the tiger, the next morning we could hear the mating calls of the tiger including a couple of roars in the distance.
 We could also see three tigers moving swiftly – in a really long distant shot.
-This was the distance where I felt reasonably comfortable despite knowing the tigers can cover it in no time if they are tempted enough.
+This was the distance where I felt reasonably comfortable despite knowing the Tigers can cover it in no time if they are tempted enough.
 We did move around the area in the hope that they would make a closer appearance.
 But their priorities were clearly different at that time.
 Mating calls are not rare I guess, but for me, this was the first time I heard it – loud and clear.

-Hard Ground BaraSingha.
+Hard Ground Barasingha

 A few hundred meters away it was the turn of the Indian Gaurs to lock horns.
 Now, here I am not sure why they were fighting, or if it was really a fight or a friendly game.
 It was hilarious to see these giant bodies locking horns and then trying to push each other.
 Probably the game of wrestling was born after being inspired by this face-to-face fight off these massive animals.
 These activities of these wild animals in their natural habitat are what make the ride to the jungle enriching.
 It requires a bit of resolve to leave the tiger alone or let the other jeeps run after him.
 And take the road less traveled to enjoy the vast diversity of the jungle.

-Faith that Rules the Jungles.
+Faith that Rules the Jungles of Kanha National Park

-At the entrance of Kanha National Park, we saw a lot of small idols.
+At the entrance of the national park, we saw a lot of small idols.
 I knew this has to be a local deity – probably a Gram Devta (presiding deity of a village) or a Van Devta (presiding deity of a forest).
 I was told that the deity is called Banjari Devi and is the local deity of the jungle.
 The name Banjari indicates some kind of a nomadic deity.
 It may be linked to some nomadic tribes of the region.
 Another popular deity in this region is Kher Mata who is particularly worshiped at Navratri and Dussehra time.
 I remember Kher Mata idols in the village that I visited in Bandhavgarh National Park.